databendlabs/databend/website/blog/2023-03-03-databend-weekly-83.md

 [Databend](https://github.com/datafuselabs/databend) is a modern cloud data warehouse, serving your massive-scale analytics needs at low cost and complexity.
 Open source alternative to Snowflake.
 Also available in the cloud: <https://app.databend.com> .

-> :loudspeaker: Databend v1.0 is about to be released, and v1.0.0-nightly is already available as a candidate version. https://github.com/datafuselabs/databend/releases/tag/v1.0.0-nightly
+> :loudspeaker: Databend's official release of version 1.0 is just around the corner, and a preview version, v1.0.0-nightly, is already available as a candidate.
+Check it out at https://github.com/datafuselabs/databend/releases/tag/v1.0.0-nightly

 ## What's On In Databend

 Stay connected with the latest news about Databend.

-### Support WebHDFS Backend
+### Support for WebHDFS

-HDFS is a widely used distributed file system for big data, and one of the storage backends supported by Databend.
-However, in previous implementations, using HDFS depended on Java environment and some specific jars, which might be inconvenient for some users.
+HDFS is a popular distributed file system for managing big data and is one of the storage backends supported by Databend.
+However, incorporating HDFS into Databend required a Java environment and specific jars, which were not suitable in some circumstances.

-To solve this problem, Databend now supports WebHDFS as a storage backend, which facilitates users to interact with existing HDFS storage without Java environment.
-WebHDFS is a REST API that exposes HDFS operations through HTTP.
+Databend now offers support for WebHDFS as a storage backend, allowing users to interact with existing HDFS storage without requiring Java environment.
+WebHDFS is a REST API that exposes HDFS operations through HTTP, making it more accessible to users.

 ```sql
 #> CREATE STAGE IF NOT EXISTS whdfs URL='webhdfs://127.0.0.1:9870/data-files/' CONNECTION=(HTTPS='false');